Anber/django-extended-messages/README.md

-django-extend-messages
+django-extended-messages
 ======================

 Installation
 ------------

-1. Add "django-extend-messages" directory to your Python path
+1. Add *'django-extended-messages'* directory to your Python path
-2. Add *'django.contrib.messages'*
+2. Add *'django.contrib.messages'* to your INSTALLED_APPS
 3. Add *'django.contrib.messages.middleware.MessageMiddleware'* to your MIDDLEWARE_CLASSES
 4. Add *'django.contrib.messages.context_processors.messages'* to your TEMPLATE_CONTEXT_PROCESSORS
-5. Add *MESSAGE_STORAGE = 'extend_messages.storage.session.SessionStorage'* to your settings.py
+5. Add *MESSAGE_STORAGE = 'extended_messages.storage.session.SessionStorage'* to your settings.py
-6. Add *extend_messages.urls* in your urls.py
+6. Add *extended_messages.urls* in your urls.py

 Configuration
 -------------